 Which other taxes are due?

-In addition to income tax at a federal and cantonal level, cantons also levy wealth tax.
+How is wealth tax calculated?
 In most cases, the tax base for income tax calculated as outlined above will be multiplied by 20.
 Thus, if the taxable income is CHF 500'000, the taxable wealth will be CHF 10 million.

 The Canton Schwyz does not levy gift and inheritance taxes at all, and the Canton of Lucerne is only taxing gifts within the last five years before a person's death.

 Lump-sum taxpayers are subject to social security contributions in Switzerland.
 The amount depends on wealth and foreign employments and may reach a yearly maximum of CHF 23'900.